Germi: Climate

-The average temperature peak in July is up to 31 °C, while the average minimum temperature in the winter season in February is reduced to a minus 1 °C. The maximum monthly average rainfall in November and May is 57 and 54 mm, respectively, and the minimum rainfall in July is 15 mm.
-The maximum monthly average of the days associated with the precipitation of the spring season in May May) is 13 days and the minimum is 5 days in the summer of July.
+The average temperature peak in July is up to 31 °C, while the average minimum temperature in the winter season in February is -1 °C. The maximum monthly average rainfall in November and May is 57 and 54 mm, respectively, and the minimum rainfall in July is 15 mm.
+The maximum monthly average of the days associated with the precipitation of the spring season in May is 13 days and the minimum is 5 days in the summer in July.

 Germi Meteorological Station

 Germi Meteorological Station is a synoptic meteorological station located at Germi city of Ardabil province of Iran.
 It is one of the main international synoptic stations which has been established to provide meteorological services, climate risk management and crisis management in the city of Germi.
 This station has a significant role in the production of various bulletins to predict the weather in the northern region of Ardabil province.
 Germi Meteorology prepares and broadcasts various hourly daily reports on the status of atmospheric parameters.Germi Meteorology helps people, especially farmers in Germi city, as well as travelers and tourists, in guiding and informing the weather and weather forecast.
 Most of the information of Germi Meteorological Station will be published on the website of the Iran Meteorological Organization.